The History Of Tudor And The Royal Canadian Navy

 The RCN “Hybrid”

-My personal RCN "Hybrid" that was delivered to a Ship’s Team Diver aboard the HMCS Fraser in 1974.
+RCN "Hybrid" that was delivered to a Ship’s Team Diver aboard the HMCS Fraser in 1974.

 Notice the caseback design that features a deeper, more-pronounced groove around the mid-case

-Ross Povey came across an advertisement that featured the “Hybrid,” leading to rumors that Tudor also offered this configuration in the catalog.
-Tudor’s website states that “…watches delivered to these military organizations were neither custom-designed nor specially developed.
+An advertisement featuring the “Hybrid” surfaced, leading to speculation that Tudor may have offered this configuration in its catalog.
+Tudor’s website notes that “…watches delivered to these military organizations were neither custom-designed nor specially developed.
 They were just references listed in the catalog, which these organizations chose.”
-So was this configuration also available to those not in the RCN?
-According to Tudor, yes, which is why you shouldn’t assume that all “Hybrids” have ties to the RCN.
-The serial, amongst other things, can be used as clues, but an RCN “Hybrid” should only carry the ‘RCN’ designation if it has RCN provenance.
-As you can imagine, this is difficult to prove since this configuration featured a sterile caseback and there’s no ledger or database to confirm its military ties, as with the MN.
-Maybe one day a ledger will surface.
-That would be the ideal scenario for the collecting community.
-But sourcing a “Hybrid” directly from the original owner who served in the RCN is the only way to ensure its legitimacy.
+So, was this configuration also available to civilians?
+According to Tudor, yes - which is why not all “Hybrids” should be assumed to have RCN ties.
+The serial, among other factors, can offer clues, but an RCN “Hybrid” should only carry that designation if supported by provenance.

-During my research, one thing that stuck out was that the RCN was the only military organization that received this new configuration of Tudor Submariners.
+During my research, one thing that stood out was that the RCN appears to be the only military organization to have received this configuration of Tudor Submariners.
 Every other, including the MN, were supplied the same type of submariners.
-No one seems to know why that is but the fact that the RCN received a batch of watches from Tudor - with a new dial - makes this, in my opinion, one of the most important submariners that came out of Tudor.
+The reason remains unclear, but the fact that the RCN received a batch of watches with a new dial makes this, in my opinion, one of the most important Submariners produced by Tudor.
 It also happens to be one of the rarest.
-Prem Chainani, a Swiss-trained watchmaker based in Canada, who has probably handled more RCN Tudors than anybody else, believes that the total number of “Hybrids” issued to the RCN is approximately 200.
-What remains today is a different story though.
-It’s estimated that only a couple dozen examples of the “Hybrid” exist today, with just a handful having military provenance.
-Unfortunately, most “Hybrids,” including other Tudor submariners, were thrown in an incinerator.
-More to come on that though.

 The RCN Connection In The ‘80s and ‘90s